thiagocapuano/waves-documentation/en/blockchain/transaction-type/genesis-transaction.md

 A **genesis transaction** is a [transaction](/blockchain/transaction.md) of the [genesis block](/blockchain/block/genesis-block.md) that assigns [WAVES](/blockchain/token/waves.md) to the [account](/blockchain/account.md).

-Genesis transactions are responsible for the initial distribution of WAVES between the accounts of the [blockchain](/blockchain/blockchain.md) being created.
+Genesis transactions are responsible for the initial distribution of WAVES among the accounts of the [blockchain](/blockchain/blockchain.md).

 ## Binary format